-The Data Exporter is the Customer who concluded a Software License and Support Agreement and/or Services Agreement with SAP under which it benefits from SAP Service as described under the relevant Agreement.
-The Data Exporter allows other Controllers to also use the SAP Service, these other Controllers are also Data Exporters.
+The Data Exporter is the Customer who subscribed to a Cloud Service that allows Authorized Users to enter, amend, use, delete or otherwise process Personal Data.
+Where the Customer allows other Controllers to also use the Cloud Service, these other Controllers are also Data Exporters.